Radiation Distance Calculator

 Enter the Target Distance

-Enter the distance where you need to know the dose rate.
-This could be a proposed work position, a boundary line, or an unrestricted area location.
-The calculator applies the inverse square law to compute the dose rate at this new distance.
+Enter the distance where you need a local dose-rate prompt.
+This could be a proposed work position, a boundary review point, or an unrestricted-area review point.
+The screen applies the inverse square law to compute the local prompt at this distance.

 -